-The Williams College Design Standards will be updated periodically.
+The Williams College Design Standards will be updated quarterly.
 Proposed updates to the Design Standards are welcome, using Section 00 90 20 - Design Standards Update Request Form included in the Construction Standards.
-This form may submitted directly to a Williams College Project Manager, or emailed to Dave Fitzgerald at mbriggs@williams.edu.
+This form is available using the following link: